Dotz2003/G2/README.md

   `controllers/classroomsuppliesControllers.js`

 **Purpose:**
-Glyfa focuses on **API logic and behavior**, making sure operations on the database are correct.
+Ezra focuses on **API logic and behavior**, making sure operations on the database are correct.

 ---